7 Ways Innoslate Improves Systems Engineering

 To gain insight into the significance of quality assurance in the requirements management phase of the lifecycle, let's delve into a case study comparing transmission quality between two rival automotive companies.

-In the 80s Ford owned roughly 25% of Mazda (then known as Toyo Koygo) and had Mazda manufacture some automatic transmissions for cars sold in the United States.
-Both Ford and Mazda were building the same transmission off of the same specification and both had 100% specification conformance.
+In the 80s, Ford owned roughly 25% of Mazda (then known as Toyo Kogyo) and had Mazda manufacture some automatic transmissions for cars sold in the United States.
+Both Ford and Mazda were building the same transmission off the exact specification, and both had 100% specification conformance.

 However, the Ford transmissions were receiving more customer complaints about noise and were having higher warranty repair costs.
-This lead Ford engineers to investigate and they found that the Ford manufactured transmissions utilized 70% of the available tolerance spread for manufactured parts, while Mazda used only 27% (AC 2012-4265: Promoting Awareness in Manufacturing Students of Key Concepts of Lean Design to Improve Manufacturing Quality).
-The Ford engineers then began to realize that the Mazda transmissions were of better quality then the Ford manufactured ones.
-It turned out that Mazda was using a slightly more expensive grinding process then what Ford was using.
-This raised Mazda’s manufacturing costs, however the full lifetime costs were higher for the Ford manufactured transmissions.
+This led Ford engineers to investigate, and they found that the Ford-manufactured transmissions utilized 70% of the available tolerance spread for manufactured parts.
+In comparison, Mazda used only 27% (AC 2012-4265: Promoting Awareness in Manufacturing Students of Key Concepts of Lean Design to Improve Manufacturing Quality).
+The Ford engineers then began to realize that the Mazda transmissions were of better quality than the Ford-manufactured ones.
+It turned out that Mazda was using a slightly more expensive grinding process than what Ford was using.
+This raised Mazda’s manufacturing costs; however, the full lifetime costs were higher for the Ford-manufactured transmissions.

-This story is a prime example of why it is important to be thinking about quality control.
-Too often we tend to focus on another metric and neglect quality, or we use a single metric to define quality.
-Ford experienced this by focusing on a “Zero Defect” policy, thinking that if there were zero defect in a transmission that would produce a quality transmission.
-Mazda expanded on this policy and took the whole lifecycle cost and experience into consideration as they developed their transmissions.
-With this holistic view, it is easy to see why engineers need to think about quality all across a program’s lifecycle.
+This story is a prime example of why it is essential to consider quality control.
+Too often, we tend to focus on another metric and neglect quality, or we use a single metric to define quality.
+Ford experienced this by focusing on a “Zero Defect” policy, thinking that if there were zero defects in a transmission, it would produce a quality transmission.
+Mazda expanded on this policy, taking the whole lifecycle cost and experience into consideration as they developed their transmissions.
+With this holistic view, it is easy to see why engineers need to consider quality throughout a program’s lifecycle.

 One of the first steps of the design effort is requirement management.
-Unfortunately having a requirement like “system shall be of a quality design” will not help instill quality assurance.
-Not only would this requirement violate good requirement writing, it fails to take into account what are the characteristics of a quality system.
-Is it the spare no expense engineering efforts of high end audio systems or is it the good quality for the price factor of Japanese manufactured cars in the 1970s?
-It is important to identifying how the customer and market defines quality.
+Unfortunately, having a requirement like “the system shall be of a quality design” will not help instill quality assurance.
+Not only would this requirement violate good requirement writing, but it also fails to take into account the characteristics of a quality system.
+Is it the spare-no-expense engineering efforts of high-end audio systems, or is it the sound quality for the price factor of Japanese-manufactured cars in the 1970s?
+It is essential to identify how the customer and market define quality.
 Having this understanding informs choices going forward and prevents a scenario where the market doesn’t value the added quality efforts.

 The procurement/manufacturing phase of the lifecycle is where quality efforts are the most visible.
-As parts are being ordered it is important to be thinking about how the whole supply chain thinks about quality.
-This involves reviewing the supplier’s suppliers to verify that the parts being delivered are not of poor design were a possible defect could be hidden through integration.
+As parts are being ordered, it is essential to consider how the entire supply chain approaches quality.
+This involves reviewing the supplier’s suppliers to verify that the parts being delivered are not of poor design, where a possible defect could be hidden through integration.
 For internally manufactured parts, is extra effort being added to check that the solder on pins is clean and will not short other sections under heating?
-Extra though and care should also be given to the human interface of the system, as this normally plays a major role in determining the quality of a system.
+Extra thought and care should also be given to the human interface of the system, as this typically plays a significant role in determining the overall quality of the system.
 For software, do user interfaces make sense, do they flow, are they visually appealing?
-These are the kinds of questions that should be asked during the requirements gathering phase to help guild engineers to building a quality system.
+These are the kinds of questions that should be asked during the requirements gathering phase to help guide engineers in building a quality system.

 The Scott Adams’ Dilbert comic strip below showcases a perfect example of Pointy-Haired Boss directing Dilbert, Alice, and Wally to focus on quality.